 Any incident regarding safety or security on the Sussex County Community College campus should be reported on an Incident Report Form.
-These forms are available from the Security desk located at the Main Desk in the Administration Building.
+These forms are available from the Security desk located in the Student Center (D Building).

 For emergencies or criminal activities, please dial 973-300-2222.